I recently met two old friends … no, not that they are old, but more that we knew each other a long time ago. 😉

 On reflection, the surprise was that he, Chingwi and me know each other, despite our different paths through life. hmmm …

 As it turned out, this distant cousin is indeed Kenneth Phua!
-Again, someone whom I’ve not met for years, but met up because realities of life.
+Again, someone whom I’ve not met for years, but met up with because of the realities of life.
 And best yet was the

 fact that we now know that we are actually related! *gosh* what a small world!